 Be aware that other policies and laws requiring a longer period of data retention, such as the Health Information Portability and Accountability Act (HIPAA), may apply.
 For those, see the Financial and Business Services section of the Columbia Administrative Policy Library for relevant policies.
 These include:

 What data storage options does Columbia provide?

-The options currently available at Columbia are:
+An overview of options currently available at Columbia can be found here: link

 - Columbia researchers in all areas generally use storage infrastructure that is provided at the school, department or division level by one of several local IT groups.
 If these resources are not available or adequate, researchers frequently use their own research money to build storage solutions, which could include staff time in addition to hardware, software, and a backup regimen.

 - CUIT provides all active Columbia UNI holders with a small default amount (20-80 MB) of home directory file storage.
 You can use this to create a basic personal homepage on Columbia’s central Unix system (called CUNIX).
 This space is backed up with a regimen that includes offsite copies.
 You can send a request an increase over the default amount to firstname.lastname@example.org.
 These requests are considered on a case-by-case basis.